openziti-test-kitchen/webhookz/README.md

    You should now have a new file "server.json" in the directory where you cloned this repo.
 That is the OpenZiti identity file used by the tunneler running in one of the containers.

 1. Finally, trigger the GitHub Actions workflow to demonstrate sending a GitHub webhook to your private server.
-Navigate to the workflow in the GitHub UI and punch the "Run workflow" button.
-You may instead trigger it with the GitHub CLI.
+Navigate to "Actions" / "Main Workflow" in the GitHub UI and punch the "Run workflow" button.
+You may instead trigger it with the GitHub CLI if your current directory is repo.

     ```bash
     gh workflow run main.yml